 Leo Bensemann (1912–1986) was a pivotal figure bridging the worlds of literature and visual arts – a go-between like no other.
 Peter Simpson is an authority on this distinctive artist.

-Join volunteer guide June Goldstein as she discusses Louise Henderson's September on display in We Do This on the first floor.
+Join volunteer guide June Goldstein as she discusses Juliet Peter's 1954 lithograph Poodles on display in Juliet Peter: Where the Line Leads on the first floor.

 Take a free guided tour of our collection highlights with one of our friendly, knowledgeable guides.